Using instrument variables in regression analysis

 regress wage age male wealth_high

-//Suspects correlation between age and wealth.
-Use instrument variabel (wealth_high)
+//Suspects a correlation between age and wealth.
+Use a model with a instrument variable (wealth_high)

 ivregress wage male (wealth_high = age)

-//In addition to comparing the two outputs, we need to check for multicollinearity and normal distribution
+//In addition to comparing the two results, a check is performed for multicollinearity and normaldistributed residuals

 correlate wealth_high age